xaberus/vscode-remote-oss/README.md

 # remote-oss README

-This extensions allows you to use the existing remote extension host (REH) machinery of VSCode for OSS builds.
+This extension allows you to use the existing remote extension host (REH) machinery of VSCode for OSS builds.
 The machinery is the same as in the proprietary remote development extension like `ms-vscode-remote.remote-ssh`.
 That is, it uses the same RPC protocol as VSCode as it is part of the OSS release of VSCode.